 It’s always best to have one person caring for your cat so signs of illness can be recognized; eating and litter activity are still clues to a cat’s state of health.
 Also, liability issues come into play when others are sharing responsibility for your cat and your home.
 If someone else will be coming, we ask that you sign a limited liability release.

 Q: Why do I need to check in when I return home?

 We accept messages 24 hours a day, so no time is too late to text.
 I don’t just assume you are back; there are times when people are delayed and unable to contact us to let us know to continue visiting, especially when traveling internationally.
 Likewise, should you become ill or hospitalized while you are away, reaching us to extend your sit would be the last thing on your mind.
 If you don’t check in within 24-hours of our previous visit to your cat (12 hours if twice-a-day medications are involved), I will attempt to contact you.
 If I cannot reach you, I will do another visit.
 Clients are responsible for the additional visit, even if you are home but did not check in.

 Q: Why do you charge a fee for shopping trips?

 If your cat runs out of supplies, we will gladly get more.
 However, since a shopping trip takes as much time (or more) than a cat visit, and since I will be paying for your supplies initially, a supply pickup fee of $30.00, plus the cost of the items, to compensate your cat sitter for his/her time.
 It’s best to prepare to avoid this fee when possible, especially at holiday time when we are booked from early morning through late into the evening, and lines at the stores are extra long.

 Q: How can I pay?
 How can I add gratuity?

-A PayPal invoice is sent a few days before you leave on your trip.
-For safety purposes, we do not accept cash or checks to prevent from having to carry money while visiting cats on our shift.
+A PayPal invoice is sent a few days before you leave.
 You are welcome to include gratuity when paying your invoice.